 What Is Authoritative Parenting?

 Authoritative parenting is a parenting style combining warmth, sensitivity, and limits.
 Authoritative parents use positive reinforcement and reasoning to guide children while avoiding threats or punishments.
-Authoritative parents show respect for children as independent people, expecting them to be mature and cooperative while also offering them emotional support.
+They show respect for children as independent people, expecting them to be mature and cooperative while also offering them emotional support.

 Authoritative parents create clear household rules and then explain the reason for each—it’s not just about eating your breakfast, but “eating your breakfast so you can be strong and healthy.”
 What’s more, researchers believe that children who are raised this way turn out to not only be happier and healthier but also are more prepared for the real world.
 In order to figure out how this method of raising children works, we tapped four real moms to see how they do it every day, posing the question: